 15. Customer Focus

-Many jobs require interaction with customers or clients, and employers want candidates who can provide excellent service, solve customer issues, and represent the company in a positive light.
+Many jobs require interaction with customers or clients.
+Employers want candidates who can provide excellent service.
+They should solve customer issues and represent the company in a positive light.

-How to showcase: Mention roles where you engaged with customers, solved their problems, or enhanced their experience with your product or service.
+How to showcase: Mention roles where you engaged with customers.
+Describe how you solved their problems.
+Highlight ways you enhanced their experience with your product or service.

 16. Self-Motivation